The Best Tools for Organizing a Custody Case in 2026

 Pros:

-• Pattern detection that surfaces trends without you having to scroll through 200 rows
+- Pattern detection surfaces trends without scrolling through 200 rows

 Cons:

-2. MyCourtClerk — Best for users who want voice transcription
+2. MyCourtClerk — Best if you want voice transcription

-Best for: People who want to talk through events instead of typing them out, and don't mind paying three times more per month.
+Best for: People who'd rather talk through events than type them, and don't mind paying three times more per month.

 Pros: